 - Smoking cigarettes, drinking too much caffeine, or drinking alcohol regularly

-- Diet low in calcium or high in sodium
+- Diet low in calcium and vitamin D or high in sodium

 Osteoporosis can be prevented.
 Because your body builds bone mass until you are in your 30s, prevention should start early.
 Making sure you get enough calcium and vitamin D (required for your body to use calcium) is essential.

 Weight bearing exercise, such as walking or lifting weights, as well as other exercises, including tai chi, can also help stave off the disease.
-Research has shown that exercise early in life boosts bone mass, while exercise later in life helps to maintain it.
+Research shows that exercise early in life boosts bone mass, while exercise later in life helps maintain it.
 Exercise also increases strength, coordination, and balance.
-Experts recommend 1/2 hour of weight bearing exercise daily.
+Experts recommend 1/2 hour of weight-bearing exercise daily.
 These are important tools to help prevent falls that cause fractures, especially in the elderly.

 Other techniques for prevention include: